 This process takes anywhere between seven to nine weeks, with the patient journey creation and development of patient profiles being the rate-limiting step.
 These steps typically involve identifying representative patient journeys and associated patient archetypes—steps typically iterative in nature and driven by an underlying medical hypothesis, which is then triangulated by analytics on real-world data sets.
 However, this approach isn’t scalable and isn’t truly data-driven; the identification of patient journeys is driven by manual inputs, which could introduce a certain degree of bias in the process.

-To this end, ZS created a patient journey framework, involving modules that could streamline important steps, such as identification of concept sets and development of patient cohorts and journeys—and, by extension, making the whole process more efficient as well as truly data driven.
+To this end, ZS created a patient journey framework involving modules that could streamline important steps, such as identification of concept sets and development of patient cohorts and journeys—and, by extension, making the whole process more efficient as well as truly data driven.

 For instance, instead of writing bespoke code to create lines of therapies, episodes and other features that are important to distinguish patients in different stages of a disease, the team developed a set of template codes (across TAs and data sets) to leverage while creating patient cohorts.
 Similarly, they created a library of key metrics and outputs—a combination of generic and specific metrics then used to quickly develop TA-specific dashboards.

-Uncovering patient pathways with language models
+Uncovering patient pathways with deep learning models

 The archetypes unearth and quantify key insights and treatment preferences across prominent patient groups.
 They’re based on the longitudinal journey of patients and can be used to develop patient segment profiles, visualize patient pathways and map out key differentiating events.